XJF2332/Tipo-GUI/README-en.md

 ## Dependencies

-You need the GPU version of `llama-cpp-python`.
-I don't know if there is a `n_gpu_layers` parameter in the CPU version, so use GPU version for safety.
+It's better to use the GPU version of `llama-cpp-python` because the parameter `n_gpu_layers` won't work in CPU version.

 ```
 llama-cpp-python